PURCHASE COLLEGE CATALOG 2016–18

 Twentieth-century social, political, and cultural life in France and French (ex-) colonies in the Caribbean and Africa are examined through history, literature, and film.
 Topics include Paris as an intellectual center, France under German occupation, modernization and consumerism, family life and gender roles, decolonization, and multiculturalism and changing definitions of what it means to be French.
-Also offered as FRE 3424 and LIT 3424.

 The Second World War

 HIS 3425 / 4 credits / Alternate years

 Examines the origins, course, and legacy of World War II in Europe, Asia, and the Pacific.
 Topics include the expansion of German and Japanese power; war economies; occupation, resistance, and collaboration; genocide and atomic warfare; the shaping of a postwar order; and the construction and significance of personal and collective memories of wartime.
 Sources include film and fiction as well as historical readings.